nathipg/typescript-udemy/README.md

 Intersection types -> Allow us to combine other types.
 Example: type ElevatedEmployee = Admin & Employee;

+Discriminated Unions -> Pattern which makes type guards implementation easier.
+Example: Add "type" property at your custom type or interface, and then check the type with a switch where you need it

 ## Function return types

 All regular types